andris9/n3/README.md

   * AUTH PLAIN
   * AUTH CRAM-MD5

-Authentication system is extendable by allowing to add new methods to the SASL AUTH command.
+Authentication system is extendable by allowing to add new methods to the *SASL AUTH* command.

-For example to add a method *FOOBAR*:
+For example to add a method *FOOBAR* (taken from *pop3_server.js*):

     // AUTH FOOBAR user pass
     N3.extendAUTH("FOOBAR",function(authObj){
         var params = authObj.params.split(" "),
             user = params[0],
             pass = params[1];

+        if(!user) // username is not set
+            return "-ERR Authentication error.
+FOOBAR expects <user> <password>"

         authObj.user = user;
         return authObj.check(user, pass);
     });

-When the client asks for server capabilities with CAPA, the SASL response will be
+When the client asks for server capabilities with *CAPA*, the *SASL* response will be

     CLIENT: CAPA
     SERVER: ...